thomasgladwin/teg_bonsai/README.md

 The cost-complexity criterion is also returned, for cross-validation of the alpha parameter.

-The function prints out the tree as follows, with low and high branches (or terminal nodes) starting on different lines with the same indentation:
+The function prints out the tree as follows, with low and high branches starting on different lines with the same indentation, with the predicted value shown for terminal nodes:

 ```
 [1, 0.801759021024617]